-- (a) For those employees hired before November 28, 2007, employees who retire at or after fifty-five (55) years of age, and who have at least five (5) years of continuous service at the University and who were members of the respective Plans at retirement will continue as members of the following Plans with the premiums paid for wholly by the employer: - (i) the Extended Health Care Plan; and
+(a) For those employees hired before November 28, 2007, employees who retire at or after fifty-five (55) years of age, and who have at least five (5) years of continuous service at the University and who were members of the respective Plans at retirement will continue as members of the following Plans with the premiums paid for wholly by the Employer:

-- (ii) the Dental Plan. - (b) For those employees hired after November 28, 2007 who retire at or after fifty-five (55) years of age, and: - (i) who have at least eight (8) years of continuous service at the University shall continue as members of the Plans listed in 40.9(a) above, with the premiums paid for wholly by the employer; - (ii) who have at least four (4) years of continuous service at the University shall continue as members of the Plans listed in 40.9(a) above, with the premiums paid in accordance with Article 40.2 and 40.3(a); and, - (iii) employees who do not qualify under (i) or (ii) above shall have the right to participate in these Plans with the premiums paid for wholly by the retired member. - (c) Employees who retire at or after fifty-five (55) years of age, and who have at least five (5) years of continuous service to the University, shall continue to have, access to the University Library, the athletic facilities and health services.
-A special I.D. card will be issued on request. - (d) (i) Where a retired employee applies for contract teaching pursuant to this Article, s/he will be appointed if, in the opinion of the department, his/her qualifications and experience are demonstrably equal to those of the best candidate who meets the requirements of the position. - (ii) The employer shall make reasonable efforts to provide teaching for retired members of the bargaining unit and in accordance with (i) above, such retired employees shall have preference to teach up to the equivalent of two (2) full credit courses per calendar year. - (iii) Remuneration for teaching pursuant to (i) above shall not be less than: - (1) \$13,010 per full credit course or equivalent or \$6,640 for a one-half credit course or equivalent in 2012-13; - (2) \$13,170 per full credit course or equivalent or \$6,720 for a one-half credit course or equivalent in 2013-14. - (e) Where the dean of the appropriate Faculty agrees in writing, upon the recommendation of the department, that there is a continuing need for graduate supervision by a particular retired faculty member, the retired faculty member will be permitted to elect to continue the supervision or not.
+- (i) the Extended Health Care Plan; and - (ii) the Dental Plan. - (b) For those employees hired after November 28, 2007 who retire at or after fifty-five (55) years of age, and: - (i) who have at least eight (8) years of continuous service at the University shall continue as members of the Plans listed in 40.9(a) above, with the premiums paid for wholly by the Employer; - (ii) who have at least four (4) years of continuous service at the University shall continue as members of the Plans listed in 40.9(a) above, with the premiums paid in accordance with Article 40.2 and 40.3(a); and, - (iii) employees who do not qualify under (i) or (ii) above shall have the right to participate in these Plans with the premiums paid for wholly by the retired member. - (c) Employees who retire at or after fifty-five (55) years of age, and who have at least five (5) years of continuous service to the University, shall continue to have, access to the University Library, the athletic facilities and health services.
+A special I.D. card will be issued on request. - (d) (i) Where a retired employee applies for contract teaching pursuant to this Article, they will be appointed if, in the opinion of the department, their qualifications and experience are demonstrably equal to those of the best candidate who meets the requirements of the position. - (ii) The Employer shall make reasonable efforts to provide teaching for retired members of the bargaining unit and in accordance with (i) above, such retired employees shall have preference to teach up to the equivalent of two (2) full credit courses per calendar year. - (iii) Remuneration for teaching pursuant to (i) above shall not be less than: - (1) \$13,447 per full credit course or equivalent or \$6,861 for a one-half credit course or equivalent in 2014-15; - (2) \$13,675 per full credit course or equivalent or \$6,978 for a one-half credit course or equivalent in 2015-16; - (3) \$13,894 per full credit course or equivalent or \$7,089 for a one-half credit course or equivalent in 2016-17. - (e) Where the Dean of the appropriate Faculty agrees in writing, upon the recommendation of the department, that there is a continuing need for graduate supervision by a particular retired faculty member, the retired faculty member will be permitted to elect to continue the supervision or not.
 If the retired member elects to continue the supervision, the retired member shall be paid the sum of \$2,000 when the Master research thesis is accepted by Graduate Studies and \$4,000 when the PhD research thesis is accepted by Graduate Studies.